ryancollier/ryancollier.co-v2/index.md

 layout: home
 ---

 I’m a product designer living in Seattle, Washington.
-I have been doing human-centered design for 9-plus years.
+I have been doing human-centered design for 10-plus years.
 I’m most interested and motivated by projects that attempt to make the world a better place in some small--or big!--way.

-I have worked on a variety of products and services in education, healthcare, and government.
-I like to work as a generalist, but enjoy the challenge of learning quickly and diving deep into problems.
+I have worked on a variety of products and services in education, healthcare, government.
+Currently doing product design in transportation services with Convoy.
+I like to work as a generalist, and enjoy the challenge of learning quickly and diving deep into problems.

 <a href="/about/" class="content-link">More about me ➝</a>